crnlmd77/data-analytics-portfolio/Python/README.md

-# Data Analytics Portfolio for Python
+# 🗄️ Python Portfolio – Data Analytics Projects
-A personal portfolio highlighting my growth in data analytics using Python.
+Welcome to my Personal Portfolio!
+This is to highlight my growth in data analytics using Python.
 Showcases work in statistical exploration, data cleaning, and narrative-driven visual analytics.

 ## 🧠 What You'll See
 ### 🐍 Python Projects